mkner/robo-time/docs/timing.rst

 .. function:: delay(delay_time)

-    initiates a delay for an amount of time in milliseconds and is an equivilent to the arduino delay function underlying timing mechanism  uses the most accurate, valid monotonic time that only goes forward in time
+    Initiates a delay for the specified amount of time in milliseconds It is an equivilent to the arduino delay function.
+    The underlying timing mechanism uses the most accurate, valid monotonic time available.
+This delay function can be used safely inside a process thread

   :param delay_time: amount of time to delay (milliseconds)